-The Registrar’s judicial duties notably include those relating to the cases submitted to the Court.
-The Registrar performs, among others, the following tasks: (a) he keeps the General List of all cases and is responsible for recording documents in the case files; (b) he manages the proceedings in the cases; (c) he is present in person, or represented by the Deputy Registrar, at meetings of the Court and of Chambers; he provides any assistance required and is responsible for the preparation of reports or minutes of such meetings; (d) he signs all judgments, advisory opinions and orders of the Court, as well as minutes; (e) he maintains relations with the parties to a case and has specific responsibility for the receipt and transmission of certain documents, most importantly applications and special agreements, as well as all written pleadings; (f) he is responsible for the translation, printing and publication of the Court’s judgments, advisory opinions and orders, the pleadings, written statements and minutes of the public sittings in every case, and of such other documents as the Court may direct to be published; and (g) he has custody of the seals and stamps of the Court, of the archives of the Court, and of such other archives as may be entrusted to the Court (including the archives of the Permanent Court of International Justice and of the Nuremberg International Military Tribunal).
+The Registrar’s judicial duties principally relate to the cases submitted to the Court.
+His tasks are as follows: (a) he keeps the General List of all cases and is responsible for recording documents in the case files; (b) he manages the proceedings in the cases; (c) he is present in person, or represented by the Deputy-Registrar, at meetings of the Court and of Chambers; he provides any assistance required and is responsible for the preparation of reports or minutes of such meetings; (d) he signs all judgments, advisory opinions and orders of the Court, as well as minutes; (e) he maintains relations with the parties to a case and has specific responsibility for the receipt and transmission of certain documents, most importantly applications and special agreements, as well as all written pleadings; (f) he is responsible for the translation, printing and publication of the Court’s judgments, advisory opinions and orders, the pleadings, written statements and minutes of the public sittings in every case, and of any other documents that the Court may direct to be published; and (g) he has custody of the seals and stamps of the Court, the archives of the Court, and any other archives entrusted to the Court (including the archives of the Permanent Court of International Justice and of the Nuremberg International Military Tribunal).

-The Registrar’s diplomatic duties include the following tasks: (a) he attends to the Court’s external relations and acts as the channel of communication to and from the Court; (b) he manages external correspondence, including that relating to cases, and provides any consultations required; (c) he manages relations of a diplomatic nature, in particular with the organs and States Members of the United Nations, with other international organizations and with the Government of the country in which the Court has its seat; (d) he maintains relations with the local authorities and with the press; and (e) he is responsible for information concerning the Court’s activities and for the Court’s publications, as well as for press releases, among other things.
+The Registrar’s diplomatic duties are as follows: (a) he attends to the Court’s external relations and acts as the channel of communication to and from the Court; (b) he manages external correspondence, including that relating to cases, and is available for consultation if required; (c) he manages relations of a diplomatic nature, in particular with the organs and Members States of the United Nations, with other international organizations and with the government of the country in which the Court has its seat; (d) he maintains relations with the local authorities and press; and (e) he is responsible for issuing information about the Court’s activities and for the Court’s publications, including press releases.

-The Registrar’s administrative duties include: (a) the Registry’s internal administration; (b) financial management, in accordance with the financial procedures of the United Nations, and in particular preparing and implementing the budget; (c) the supervision of all administrative tasks and of printing; and (d) making arrangements for such provision or verification of translations and interpretations into the Court’s two official languages (English and French) as the Court may require.
+The Registrar’s administrative duties include: (a) the internal administration of the Registry itself; (b) the Court's financial management, in accordance with the financial procedures of the United Nations, and in particular preparing and implementing the budget; (c) the supervision of all administrative tasks including printing; and (d) making arrangements for such provision or verification of translations and interpretations into the Court’s two official languages (English and French) as the Court may require.

-Pursuant to the exchange of letters and General Assembly Resolution 90 (I) as referred to in paragraphs 55 and 56 above, the Registrar is accorded the same privileges and immunities as Heads of Diplomatic Missions in The Hague and, on journeys to third States, all the privileges, immunities and facilities granted to diplomatic envoys.
+Pursuant to the Exchange of Letters between the President of the International Court of Justice and the Minister of Foreign Affairs of the Netherlands, and General Assembly Resolution 90 (I), the Registrar is accorded the same privileges and immunities as Heads of Diplomatic Missions in The Hague and, on journeys to third States, all the privileges, immunities and facilities granted to diplomatic envoys.

-The Deputy Registrar (Rules, Art.
-27), elected in the same ways as the Registrar, assists the Registrar and acts as Registrar in the latter’s absence.
+The Deputy-Registrar (Rules, Art.
+27), who is elected in the same way as the Registrar, assists the Registrar and acts as Registrar in the latter’s absence.

-The Present Registrar is Mr. Philippe Couvreur, of Belgian nationality.
-On 3 February 2014, he was re elected to the post for a third seven year term of office as from 10 February 2014.
-Mr. Couvreur was first elected Registrar of the Court on 10 February 2000 and re elected on 8 February 2007.
+The present Registrar is Mr. Philippe Couvreur, of Belgian nationality.
+On 3 February 2014, he was re-elected to the post for a third seven year term of office commencing on 10 February 2014.
+Mr. Couvreur was first elected Registrar of the Court on 10 February 2000 and was re-elected on 8 February 2007.

 |Santiago Torres Bernárdez||Spain||1980-1986|